 - Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or by another child or children.

-- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

-- Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".

-- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-- child missing from education

-- child missing from home or care

-- child sexual exploitation (CSE)
+Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate off line abuse.
+They may be abused by an adult or adults or by another child or children. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation criminal exploitation, serious youth violence, radicalisation. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2. - Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience: - child missing from education - child missing from home or care - child sexual exploitation (CSE), child criminal exploitation (CCE)

-- bullying including cyberbullying

-- domestic abuse

-- drugs

-- fabricated or induced illness

-- faith abuse

-- female genital mutilation (FGM)

-- forced marriage

-- gangs and youth violence

-- gender-based violence/violence against women and girls (VAWG)

-- mental health

-- private fostering

-- radicalisation

-- youth produced sexual imagery (sexting)

-- teenage relationship abuse

-- trafficking

-- peer on peer abuse

-- upskirting

-- serious violence